Branching random tessellations with interaction: A thermodynamic view: Proofs

 \subsection{Some properties of local BRTs}

-Before entering into the proofs of our results we will establish some auxiliary properties of local BRTs.
+Before entering into the proofs of our results, we will establish some auxiliary properties of local BRTs.
 First we will express the local evolution of a BRT in a more explicit form.
-Throughout this section we let $W\in\PP_\cup$ be an arbitrary window.
-For any division kernel $\Phi_W$ in $W$ we introduce the abbreviation \be{eq:total_mass} \hat\phi_W(a, b;\bT)=\int_{a}^{b} \hat\phi_W(s,\bT_s)\,\dint s, \ee where $0\le a<b\le1$, $\bT\in\BB\TT_W$ and $\hat\phi_W(s,\bT_s)$ is as in Remark \ref{rem:construction}.
-For every $T_0\in\TT_W$ we define a measure on $\BB\TT_W$ by \be{eq:Pi^Phi_W} \ee where $s_0:=0$ and the last indicator function simply means that $\bT$ is is the unique branching tessellation which starts from $T_0$ and is successively defined by the division events $(s_i,c_i,H_i)$; recall \eqref{division}.
+Throughout this section, we let $W\in \PP_\cup$ be an arbitrary window.
+For any division kernel $\Phi_W$ in $W$, we introduce the abbreviation